Notice of Privacy Practices

 What are the responsibilities of Sedgwick County when it comes to your health information?

-Sedgwick County will not use or disclose your health information without your authorization, except as explained in this Notice or as required by law.
+Sedgwick County will not use or disclose your health information, including your Part 2 Records, without your authorization, except as explained in this Notice or as required by law.
 Certain laws may require Sedgwick County to disclose your health information without your authorization.
 Sedgwick County is required by law to:

 - Keep your health information private and only disclose it when required to do so by law;